Below is a brief history of Tenants Victoria, from its grassroots beginnings in the mid 1970s to our ongoing work today.

 The Royal Court tenants took their story to the media and in the process raised the issue of tenancy law reform in Victoria.
-Support and momentum steadily grew, leading to the formation of the Tenants Union of Victoria.
+Support and momentum steadily grew, leading to the formation of the Tenants Union of Victoria (renamed Tenants Victoria in 2017).
 The first informal legal advice service for tenants was established by Michael Salvaris at the Brotherhood of St Laurence in October 1974.

-In these formative years, small grants funded the establishment of several smaller Tenants Union branches across
+In these formative years, small grants funded the establishment of several smaller Tenants Union of Victoria branches across the state.

 Of course there had been other attempts to organise tenants and change tenancy law but none of these had been sustained.
 The rights of tenants were continually frustrated by the property rights of owners.
 One factor that was crucial